dreamking60/d3-start-to-finish-leanpub/manuscript/26 PRACTICAL Add state management.md

 # Practical: Add state management

-In this section you’ll add state management to Energy Explorer in a similar manner to described in the State Management chapter.
-We’ll add a **state object** (that represents the current state) and an **action function** (for managing state changes).
+In this section you’ll add state management to Energy Explorer in a similar manner to the State Management chapter.
+We’ll add a state object (that represents the current state) and an action function (for managing state changes).

 ## Overview